Auto No-Fault Reform at Forefront of the Michigan Legislature’s Agenda

 The Fair and Affordable No-Fault Reform Package will bring lasting, responsible no-fault reform that provides real savings for drivers and for the state.
 The proposal is a comprehensive, bipartisan solution that addresses the core issues behind excessive auto insurance rates.
 It will not increase costs for Michigan taxpayers and does not strip away coverage for catastrophically injured accident victims.
 We encourage you to visit the Auto No-Fault Law Blog for regular updates on this bipartisan proposal.

-House Bill 5013 has been touted as the answer to Michigan’s high auto insurance rates — but it’s not.
-Like previous no-fault reform proposals, the measure calls for dollar caps on benefits, thereby keeping catastrophically injured accident survivors from accessing the comprehensive care they need.
-House Bill 5013 also gives insurance companies more power, while taking away the rights of crash survivors.
-We encourage you to visit our Auto No-Fault Law Blog for regular updates on this disastrous proposal.
+House Bill 5013 was inaccurately touted as the answer to Michigan’s high auto insurance rates.
+Like previous no-fault reform proposals, the measure called for dollar caps on benefits, thereby keeping catastrophically injured accident survivors from accessing the comprehensive care they need.
+If passed, it would have given insurance companies more more, while taking away the right of crash survivors.
+Fortunately, House Bill 5013 was defeated in the Michigan House on November 2, 2017.

 As the no-fault reform debate continues, there is unfortunately a lot of information (and misinformation) being tossed around.
 That’s why it’s crucial that Michigan residents understand their rights under the No-Fault Act, and discount any false claims about how the system works, how much it costs and what it provides.
 For this reason, we have a web page dedicated to explaining the truth about Michigan auto no-fault law — we hope you will find it helpful in separating fact from fiction.